aaronma37/ORB_SLAM/README.md

 	roslaunch ExampleFuerte.launch

-*in ROS Groovy or Hydro*:
+*in ROS Groovy or a newer version*:

-	roslaunch ExampleGroovyHydro.launch
+	roslaunch ExampleGroovyOrNewer.launch

 #5.
 Example Sequence